coleblu84/coleblu84/README.md

 <h1 align="center">Hi 👋, I'm C.J.
 Cole</h1>
 <h3 align="center">a current Software Engineering student looking to break away from retail.
 Looking for a career as a Web Developer, QA Automation Engineer, or Front-end Developer.</h3>

-- 🔭 I’m currently working on [Todo-App on Triple Ten Sprint 7](https://github.com/coleblu84/se_project_todo-app.git)
+- 🔭 I’m currently working on [The final steps of Spots Project on TripleTen](https://github.com/coleblu84/se_project_spots)

-- 🌱 I’m currently learning **Asynchronous JavaScript and Working with API's**
+- 🌱 I’m currently learning **Advanced JavaScript & APIs**

-- 💬 Ask me about **HTML, CSS, & Basic JavaScript**
+- 💬 Ask me about **HTML, CSS, & JavaScript**

 - 📫 How to reach me **coleblu84@gmail.com**

-- ⚡ Fun fact **A small toy country boy.
-Who has a nerdy side.
-With a love of Star Trek.
-Trying to break out of the retail world into tech.
-Who has called himself a book of useless knowledge.
-I look up random things that most people don't that think of and remember it.**
+- ⚡ Fun fact **I’m a small-town country boy with a nerdy side and a love for Star Trek.
+I’m working on transitioning from retail into the tech world.
+I like to joke that I’m a ‘book of useless knowledge’—I tend to look up random things most people wouldn’t think about and somehow remember them.**

 <h3 align="left">Connect with me:</h3>
 <p align="left">